Community

 I’ve found that propping the empty nest box open after the nest attempt with a stick to allow fresh air and sunshine in (and prevent another bird from nesting) for a few days helps eliminate them (at least to my naked eye).
 Of course, I had a bluebird that took the stick out and started building a nest anyway (they do love these nest boxes!)…

-• Holly Faulkner, Project Assistant says:
+• Holly Faulkner, Project Assistant on

 Thanks Chrisula.
 I actually looked into your theory about ants, but I couldn’t find any literature on it.
 It was quite hard to even find out the diets of some common North American ant species!
 However, since more research is needed on mites and their effects, I’m betting it’s simply not been formally studied yet.

-7. Chrisula Stone says:
+5. Chrisula Stone on

 Thank you for researching the ant-mite relationship!
 It seems there isn’t a lot of information that can be easily found about mites in nests and nest boxes.
 This is definitely an area with lots to study.